jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 - Neutrons and Protons are an essential substance or quanta even if it is not a fundamental particle in Physics
 - In Superphysics, quark 'colors' are merely representations of the 3 Influences of Crudifying, Transforming, and Subtlifying
 - The Superphysics model extends all the way to the Aethereal -->

+Each Layer will be discussed in a Part.